m-buschmann/ML_for_Pain_Prediction/README.md

 # ML_for_Pain_Prediction

 ## overview

+!
+Bigger files (like the trained models) are saved in the projects folder on Compute Canada

 ### code:
 - 0x_1xxx: code that processes the original data from McGill
 - 0x_2xxx: code that processes the new data from Aly